 What are Oil and Gas Royalties

-Once your mineral lease is up and running and the oil company is able to extract resources, then you can begin to earn oil and gas royalties.
+Is your mineral lease up and running and the oil company is able to extract resources?
+Then you can begin to earn these royalties.
 Oil or gas royalties are a monthly payment to operation stakeholders as a percentage share from the sale of the extracted resources.

-Here’s an example to help fully illustrate how an oil and gas royalties work.
+Here’s an example to help fully illustrate how these royalties work.
 Let’s say your mineral lease entitles you to 5% of the profits from oil sales extracted from your property.
 In March, the company is able to drill and sell $50,000 worth of crude oil.
 Here, you would earn $2,500 in oil royalties.

 In the United States, one of the best ways to earn an income from your land is by entering into a mineral lease agreement.
 As you can see from the information provided above, successful oil and gas drilling operations can lead to significant oil and gas royalty earnings for mineral rights holders.